Customer relationship management: Social media

 Social CRM involves the use of social media and technology to engage and learn from consumers.
 Because the public, especially young people, are increasingly using social networking sites, companies use these sites to draw attention to their products, services and brands, with the aim of building up customer relationships to increase demand.
 With the increase in the use of social media platforms, integrating CRM with the help of social media can potentially be a quicker and more cost-friendly process.

 Some CRM systems integrate social media sites like Twitter, LinkedIn, and Facebook to track and communicate with customers.
 These customers also share their own opinions and experiences with a company's products and services, giving these firms more insight.
-Therefore, these firms can both share their own opinions and also track the opinions of their customers.
+Therefore, these firms can both share their own views and track the opinions of their customers.

 Enterprise feedback management software platforms combine internal survey data with trends identified through social media to allow businesses to make more accurate decisions on which products to supply.